Water baptisms are held during most 1st Wednesday services and other special services.

 Should I come early?

 Yes.
-Please arrive 30 minutes prior to service time for instruction, which will be held in one of our adult clasrooms.
+Please arrive 30 minutes prior to service time for instruction, which will typically be held in the south mall way.

 Should I sit anywhere special?